amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 First check that `cachalot` is actually running:

 ```
-amazeeio-cachalot status
+cachalot status
 ```

 If not, start it : )

 Another common cause is the `DOCKER_*` environment variables not being set correctly.
-Check the output of `amazeeio-cachalot status` from the same terminal window.
+Check the output of `cachalot status` from the same terminal window.
 If it displays a message such as

     Environment variables not set.

 Set them with

-  eval $(amazeeio-cachalot env)
+  eval $(cachalot env)

 ## The `docker` client reports errors like `x509: certificate is valid for 192.168.x.y, not 192.168.x.z`

 Sometimes the IP address of the docker-machine VM changes on restart, which in turn causes the certificates for the VM to not work.
 Current versions of docker-machine don't handle this for you, and neither does Dinghy, so to fix this you need to regenerate the certificates with:

-    $ docker-machine regenerate-certs amazeeio-cachalot
+    $ docker-machine regenerate-certs cachalot

-Replace `amazeeio-cachalot` with the VM machine name if you aren't using the default name.
+Replace `cachalot` with the VM machine name if you aren't using the default name.

 ## I'm running into file permissions issues on the NFS mounted volumes